Welfare and Spending Effects

 PIC

-The final impulse response graph, figure 5, shows the impulse response for a payroll tax cut that persists for two years (eight quarters).
+The final impulse response graph, figure 6, shows the impulse response for a payroll tax cut that persists for two years (eight quarters).
 In the model without aggregate demand effects, income rises by close to 2 percent as the take-home pay for employed consumers goes up.
 After the two-year period, income drops back to where it would have been without the payroll tax cut.
-Consumption jumps close to 1.3 percent in response to the tax cut.
-Over the period in which the tax cut is in effect, consumption rises somewhat as the stock of precautionary savings goes up, before declining in anticipation of the drop in income at the two-year mark.
+Consumption jumps close to 1 percent in response to the tax cut.
+Over the period in which the tax cut is in effect, consumption rises somewhat as the stock of precautionary savings goes up.
 Following the drop in income, consumption drops sharply because of the splurge and then decreases over time as consumers spend out the savings they built up over the period the tax cut was in effect.
-In the model with aggregate demand effects, income rises by about 2.5 percent above the counterfactual and then declines steadily as the probability that the recession remains active—and hence the aggregate demand effects in place—goes down over time.17 In response to the now declining expected path for income over the two years during which the tax cut remains in place, consumption also declines, albeit at a slightly slower pace.
+In the model with aggregate demand effects, income rises by about 2.3 percent above the counterfactual and then declines steadily as the probability that the recession remains active—and hence the aggregate demand effects in place—goes down over time.
 Following the end of the policy, the savings stock in the model with aggregate demand effects is high, and consumption remains significantly elevated through the period shown.

 4.2 Multipliers